talum/talum.github.io/_posts/2017-08-27-building-a-basic-phoenix-api.markdown

 ---

-Recently, I started learning Phoenix, a Rails-like framework written in Elixir, that has sometimes been called "Rails, the Good Parts".
-As I've learned over the past couple years, it's easier for me to learn something when I actually have to apply it, so I decided to write a little app to do some practice for when I'm not actively staffed on a Phoenix project at work.
+Recently, I started learning Phoenix, a Rails-like framework written in Elixir that has sometimes been called "Rails, the Good Parts".
+It's often easier for me to learn something when I actually have to apply it, so I decided to write a little app to do some practice for when I'm not actively staffed on a Phoenix project at work.

 ## The Project
-When I make projects, I usually choose something either ridiculous or something I care about.
+When I make projects, I like to choose something either ridiculous or that I care about.
 The best projects I make combine both.
-This time around, I built an app that pulls the commit messages from an old co-worker of mine, from across our codebase.
+This time around, I built an app that pulls the commit messages authored by an old co-worker of mine, from across our codebase.
 For context, he writes (or possibly just wrote) the most hilarious commit messages, and it just makes me laugh to see a couple of them every day.
-Well, usually, I stumbled upon them while working on something at work, but I figured, why not surface them at will?
+I often stumbled upon them while working on something at work, but I figured, why not surface them at will?

-So, the thing I built has a seed file that hits the GitHub API to generate data.
-Then I created an API to surface those messages.
+So, the app I built has a seed file that contains a script that hits the GitHub API to generate data.
+There's also an API to surface those messages.
 The API just returns some JSON.
-What's nice about this is that a flexible API gives me the ability the surface the data in a number of ways, a web app, a Slackbot, and a Chrome Extension.
+What's nice about this approach is that a flexible API gives me the ability the surface the data in a number of ways, including a web app, a Slackbot, and a Chrome Extension.
 (I'm playing around with this idea of creating bundles of software as a product.)
 But I digress.
 Today, we're talking about building an API in Phoenix.

 ## Generators
 Like Rails, Phoenix also comes with some nifty generators.
-Because my app is so basic, I just needed to generate one controller, a view, a template, and what are now known in Phoenix as "schemas."
-By running this command, I was able to create a scaffold in a few seconds: `mix phx.gen.json CommitMessage commit_messages committed_at:datetime content:string repo_name:string`.
+Because my app is so basic, I just needed to generate one controller, a view, and what are now known in Phoenix as "schemas."
+By running this command, I was able to create a scaffold in a few seconds:

+`mix phx.gen.json CommitMessage commit_messages
+committed_at:datetime content:string repo_name:string`.

 Then, as instructed, I added the line: